 The Substance Abuse and Mental Health Services Administration – a leading national authority on both addiction and mental health – advocates an integrated treatment approach for co-occurring disorders.1

-Why Do Addictions Frequently Coincide With Mental Conditions?
+Why Do Addictions Frequently Coincide with Mental Conditions?

 The high prevalence of co-occurrence between substance use disorders and mental health conditions does not mean that one caused the other, even if one appeared first.
 In fact, establishing causality or directionality is difficult for several reasons.
-Diagnosis of a mental disorder may not occur until symptoms have progressed to a significant level; however, subclinical symptoms may also prompt drug use, and imperfect recollections of when drug use or abuse started can create confusion as to which came first.
+Diagnosis of a mental disorder may not occur until symptoms have progressed to a significant level; however, sub-clinical symptoms may also prompt drug use, and imperfect recollections of when drug use or abuse started can create confusion as to which came first.

 Still, three scenarios deserve consideration when contemplating the common co-occurrence of substance use disorders and mental health conditions:

-- Drugs of abuse can cause abusers to experience one or more symptoms of another mental health condition.
+- Drugs of abuse can cause individuals to experience one or more symptoms of another mental health condition.
 The increased risk of psychosis in some marijuana abusers has been offered as evidence for this possibility.